SymbyTech/teensy-dual-motor-control-system/TESTING_GUIDE.md

 ```
 Command: z
 # Observe: Motors quickly jump to 1500 steps/sec, then settle to 1000
-# You should see/hear the initial speed burst
+# You should see/hear the initial speed burst for 0.4 seconds
 # Wait 2 seconds
 Command: w
 ```

 **Expected Difference:**
-- Boost starts faster and more aggressively
+- Boost starts faster and reaches peak speed quickly
+- Boost runs at higher speed for 0.4 seconds, then smoothly reduces
-- Normal movement has smoother start
+- Normal movement has gradual acceleration throughout
 - Both end at same target speed

 ### Step 6.3: Monitor Boost Status